tschechlovdev/ml2dac/README.md

   add more indices in the `CVIHandler.py` file.
 - "Examples/": Contains an example python Notebook that shows how to use our approach.
 - "Experiments/": Contains the code for running our experiments from our paper.
 It also contains the code for synthetically generating the data that we use.
+The folder is further split into synthetic and real-world experiments.
+  The implementations for the baselines are contained in the respective experiments folder.
 - "MetaLearning": Contains the code for our learning phase (`LearningPhase.py`) and our application phase (`ApplicationPhase.py`).
 Further, it contains a script ``MetaFeatureExtractor.py`` that implements some of the metafeatures and uses the pymfe library to extract various sets of metafeatures.